On-line Te Reo Māori Dictionary

 This one is sick.

-Kei te āwhina i a ia ngā tamariki katoa o te tāone o Rakiura.
+Kei te āwhina i a ia ngā tamariki katoa o te tāone o Waikanae.

-All the children of the town of Stewart Island are helping her.
+All the children of the town of Waikanae are helping her.

 Kei te tino mokemoke ahau.